mashupgarage/rfcs/rfcs/0005-mobile-first-media-queries.md

+---
+title: Mobile-first media queries
+submitted_by: Rico Sta.
+Cruz (@rstacruz)
+submitted_on: 2019-03-15
+approved_on: null
+---

 ## Summary

 Let's say a few rules for media queries to ease confusion, make things readable, and push forward a 'mobile-first' approach to writing CSS.